-The Hospital is a wholly-owned subsidiary of the System and receives a substantial portion of its funds for operations from the System.
+The Hospital is a wholly-owned subsidiary of the System and has historically received a substantial portion of its funds for operations from the System.
+In recent years, the Hospital has made payments to the System in excess of the support received.
+However, a significant liability remains due to the System at July 31, 2024 and 2023.
 Without the continued support from the System, there would be substantial doubt about the Hospital's ability to continue as a going concern.
 The System has the ability and intent to continue to support the Hospital.